25benjaminli/science_fair_judging/README.md

 # Science Fair Judging System

-Takes judging scores from google forms -> spreadsheets, performs input validation to ensure consistency, orders participants per category by mean score.
-Should be adaptable to custom forms with some tweaks and fairly extendable (in case more summary statistics on judges students are desired).

-This is built on software developed for the 2025 New Jersey Academy of Science (NJAS) Junior Academy Symposium with a user interface for easier monitoring.
+This is built on software developed for the 2025 New Jersey Academy of Science (NJAS) Junior Symposium with a more generalized user interface for easier monitoring.
+The main ideas are to track judging scores for student projects, generate summary statistics, and verify input validity.
+At some point it may be a good idea to create a unified interface to handle judge signup, project registration, and score processing but for now the program requires some manual setup.
+Feel free to [email me](mailto:25benjaminli@gmail.com) with any questions about usage.

 ## Installation

-1. Install [uv](https://github.com/astral-sh/uv) if you haven't already:
+1. Install [uv](https://github.com/astral-sh/uv) if you haven't already.

 2. Install project dependencies:
 ```sh